Setting EME Simulation Control Panel

 Port Settings

-Right-click on an individual port within the EME Port Group to access and configure its detailed properties.
+Right-click on an individual port within the Ports to access and configure its detailed properties.
 Most of the settings are the same as those for regular ports; for details, please refer to Port Settings.

 Monitors